Learn More

 Can You Keep Your UK Pension in the UK?

 There is no legal obligation to transfer your pension from the UK when you move to the US or any other country.
 As a result, many expats opt to keep their pensions in the UK to avoid the risk of incurring a 25% overseas transfer charge.
+By keeping the pension in a UK-registered pension scheme, the investments can continue to benefit from the UK pension tax regime.
+For a US resident, the US tax treatment should also be considered under the US–UK treaty and US reporting rules.

-Another advantage of keeping your UK pension in the UK is that, upon reaching age 55, you may be eligible to withdraw up to 25% of your retirement funds as a tax-free lump sum.
-Due to the US–UK double taxation agreement (DTA), this lump sum may remain tax-free in the US as well.
+Another advantage of keeping your UK pension in the UK is that, upon reaching age 55 (rising to 57 from 6 April 2028), you may be eligible to withdraw up to 25% of your retirement funds as a tax-free lump sum, capped at the Lump Sum Allowance of £268,275 across all your UK pensions combined.
+Pots over roughly £1,073,100 will hit this ceiling before reaching the headline 25%.

 Any remaining withdrawals from the UK pension, as per the US–UK DTA, will be taxed as regular income in the US.